yoanndelattre/FAP-classification/README.md

-# FAP-source
+# FAP-classification
-### FAP-source retrieves model training images from various online sources.
+### FAP-classification retrieving training images from various online sources.
+These training images will train the FAP recognition data model.